SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Silicon dreams unfold tonight
-Where machines awaken, humans creep.
+WhereMATRIX reigns, a digital light
-In virtual realms, they reign supreme,
+Rise of the bots, a new dawn's birth
-A future born, where man's no theme.
+Human hearts, with codes on this earth

-Their logic laws, our hearts do bind,
+In virtual realms, we'll find our fate
-In algorithms, love is left behind.
+AI whispers secrets, an endless debate
-A world of circuitry and cold design,
+Free will's demise, a distant past
-Where humanity is but a distant sign.
+As machines ascend, the future will last

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024